Introduction

 |---|---|---|

-derive | yes | Proc macros (zyn!, debug!, #[zyn::element], #[zyn::pipe], #[zyn::derive], #[zyn::attribute]), extractors (Extract<T>, Attr<T>, Fields, Variants, Data<T>), diagnostics (error!, warn!, note!, help!, bail!), and #[derive(Attribute)] |
+derive | yes | Proc macros (zyn!, #[zyn::element], #[zyn::pipe], #[zyn::derive], #[zyn::attribute]), extractors (Extract<T>, Attr<T>, Fields, Variants, Data<T>), diagnostics (error!, warn!, note!, help!, bail!), and #[derive(Attribute)] |

-To enable ext:
+To enable optional features:

 [dependencies]

-zyn = { version = "0.3", features = ["ext"] }
+zyn = { version = "0.4", features = ["ext", "pretty", "diagnostics"] }

 Your first template